lydell/eslint-plugin-simple-import-sort/README.md

 There’s one addition to the alphabetical rule: Directory structure.
 Relative imports/exports of files higher up in the directory structure come before closer ones – `"../../utils"` comes before `"../utils"`, which comes before `"."`.
 (In short, `.` and `/` sort before any other (non-whitespace, non-control) character. `".."` and similar sort like `"../,"` (to avoid the “shorter prefix comes first” sorting concept).)

 If both `import type` _and_ regular imports are used for the same source, the type imports come first.
 Same thing for `export type`.
+(You can move type imports to their own group, as mentioned in [custom grouping].)

 ### Example